Developer Guide

 (Dict

-): An record of raw data inDict
+): A record of raw data inDict

 format.
 For highly customized workflow, you can directly useraw_task